 Here are three things you need to know when negotiating with procurement versus business buyers—these may surprise you!

 This one is surprising (at least it was for me).
-You might think that based on their role and the volume of their buying activity, purchasing professionals would be fairly confident of their negotiation skills.
+You might think that based on their role and the volume of their buying activity, purchasing professionals would be fairly confident in their negotiation skills.

 However, in our research, we asked buyers to rate their confidence participating in effective negotiations, and the procurement and purchasing buyers are significantly less likely to be extremely confident compared to business buyers.